Kim Hammond: Music

-New facility
+Kim C. Hammond Justice Center

 Most of Judge Hammond's career was spent at the Old Flagler County Courthouse, a two-story red brick structure built in 1924.
 A three-story addition was attached at the rear in 1985, but the main building did not have the technological capacity for the modern legal system.
-Judge Hammond was instrumental in getting the modern courthouse constructed, and the Kim C. Hammond Justice Center in Bunnell is named in his honor.
-It was completed and opened in 2007 and is situated adjacent to the new Flagler Government Services Building.
+Judge Hammond was instrumental in getting the modern courthouse constructed, and the Kim C. Hammond Justice Center in Bunnell was named in his honor.
+DJ Designs created the architectural plans.
+It was completed and opened in 2007 and is situated on a 78-acre campus with the new Flagler Government Services Building.
+The three-story building uses a typical federal design with an open portico in the front and a promenade lined with palm trees.

 Community service

-Hammond remained a diehard FSU fan throughout his life, serving on the board of the Seminole Boosters and the FSU Alumni Association.
+Hammond remained a diehard FSU fan throughout his life, serving the FSU Alumni Association and the Seminole Boosters as a board member.

-During his time in private practice, he was active in the Daytona Beach Rotary Club, United Way, Boy Scouts and the Daytona Beach Community College Foundation.
-He and his family attended the First Presbyterian Church of Daytona Beach where he was a Deacon and Elder.
+During his time in private practice, he was active in the Rotary Club of Daytona Beach, Boy Scouts, United Way, and the Daytona Beach Community College Foundation.
+He and his family attended the First Presbyterian Church in Daytona Beach where he was a Deacon and Elder.
 After becoming a judge, Hammond was also on the board of Florida Special Olympics, was Chairman of Volusia/Flagler Easter Seals and coached football and baseball in youth leagues.